Chapter 6: Making Strong Arguments

 What Is an Argument?

 We should be clear about what an argument is and what it is not, about an argument’s key components, and about why we should be making arguments.
-When my friend says that Donald Trump ranks as the worst president in U. S. history, she is making an assertion or a claim—not an argument.
+When my friend says that Donald Trump ranks as the worst president in U. S. history, they are making an assertion or a claim—not an argument.
 If, instead, she says that Donald Trump is the worst president in U. S. history because . . . followed by sufficient evidence leading to a conclusion about Trump’s failings relative to other American presidents, then she has made an argument.

 We will define an argument as a claim plus evidence leading to a conclusion.
 The fundamental underlying question linking claim and evidence is why.
 Why should I believe this claim?
 And the immediate follow-up: What evidence would lead me to that conclusion?